 Get a FREE consultation today!

-Less than half of executives are investing in organization-wide risk management teams.
+Less than half of executives are investing in organisation-wide risk management teams.
 Only 36% report integrating risk management into their overall strategy or placing decision-making as a priority feature of their risk management system.

 While risk identification and management are top of mind, many leaders are still trying to understand the interconnected nature of risk, which should lead to the establishment of a cross-functional structure for dealing with adverse events.
-Something that happens in one part of the enterprise, a regional financial market, or the world can cascade through the organization’s operations in many ways.
+Something that happens in one part of the enterprise, a regional financial market, or the world can cascade through the organisation’s operations in many ways.

-A risk management strategy that focuses only on cybersecurity, financial factors, or supply chain fluctuations, or that targets only specific business units within the organization fails to stay ahead of both risk identification and mitigation.
+A risk management strategy that focuses only on cybersecurity, financial factors, or supply chain fluctuations, or that targets only specific business units within the organisation fails to stay ahead of both risk identification and mitigation.
 For example, significant shifts in workplace reconfiguration or closures have proven to be an unexpected source of risk.

 “Risk is a factor in any business endeavor.
 Our job is to plan for and properly manage the activities that we know can create increased risk.
 It is also incumbent upon us to share what we’ve learned from the past to anticipate potential risk.
 Best practices, experienced personnel, appropriate resources, as well as proper communication and collaboration, are essential to risk mitigation.” – Aurora Cammarata, Corporate Real Estate & Facilities Advisor, Iron Mountain

-The research shows very little formal accountability for risk management within an organization—only 29% of leaders have clear policies around risk management and only 22% have designated accountability in place.
-This creates a risk environment that leaves departments and employees in the dark, leading to potential scenarios where one area of the organization may suffer an adverse event, while another may feel its impact but have no way of anticipating or managing it for themselves.
+The research shows very little formal accountability for risk management within an organisation—only 29% of leaders have clear policies around risk management and only 22% have designated accountability in place.
+This creates a risk environment that leaves departments and employees in the dark, leading to potential scenarios where one area of the organisation may suffer an adverse event, while another may feel its impact but have no way of anticipating or managing it for themselves.

-Research conducted in 2022 found similar responses related to organizational resilience—which goes hand in hand with risk.
+Research conducted in 2022 found similar responses related to organisational resilience—which goes hand in hand with risk.
 A resounding 84% of executives agree that to succeed in creating a sustainable, resilient culture and operations, cross-functional collaboration is essential.

 A strong indicator of effective risk awareness is representation by key stakeholders, yet only 4% of surveyed executives report having a risk management committee that is directly responsible for driving risk management.
-A risk management committee creates the scaffolding needed to build a comprehensive, cross-functional team dedicated not only to informed decision-making but to the pursuit of practical applications of risk management across the organization.
-The design and implementation of a risk committee can bring several benefits to your organization, including:
+A risk management committee creates the scaffolding needed to build a comprehensive, cross-functional team dedicated not only to informed decision-making but to the pursuit of practical applications of risk management across the organisation.
+The design and implementation of a risk committee can bring several benefits to your organisation, including: